Social impacts are the consequences people experience when a new project brings change.

 View the Crime Prevention and the Assessment of Development Applications Guidelines

 Voluntary Land Acquisition and Mitigation Policy

-This policy describes the NSW Government’s policy for voluntary mitigation and land acquisition to address noise and dust impacts from State significant mining, petroleum and extractive industry developments.
+This policy describes the NSW Government’s approach for voluntary mitigation and land acquisition to address noise and dust impacts from state significant mining, petroleum and extractive industry developments.

 Framework for Securing a VPA Between a Mining Proponent of a Major Development and a Local Council

-This guideline, prepared by The Mining and Energy Related Councils of NSW and The NSW Minerals Council, provides optional principles and processes that can be used by local councils and mining companies when negotiating planning contributions.
+This framework, prepared by the Mining and Energy Related Councils of NSW and the NSW Minerals Council, provides optional principles and processes that can be used by councils and mining companies when negotiating planning contributions.